laravel-workflow/laravel-workflow.github.io/docs/features/webhooks.md

 ```

 ## Webhook Authentication
-By default, webhooks don't require authentication but this can be configured in `config/workflows.php`.
+By default, webhooks don't require authentication, but you can configure one of several strategies in `config/workflows.php`.

 ### Authentication Methods
 Laravel Workflow supports:
 1. No Authentication (none)
 2. Token-based Authentication (token)
 3. HMAC Signature Verification (signature)
+4. Custom Authentication (custom)

 ### Token Authentication
 For token authentication, webhooks require a valid API token in the request headers.
 The default header is `Authorization` but you can change this in the configuration settings.